 Reduce anxiety.
 Find ways to minimize your anxiety and tension, such as using relaxation techniques, exercising regularly, or talking with supportive friends.

 Reflect on your experience.
 Journaling or talking with a friend or family member are ways to process and make sense of a traumatic event.

 Restore a sense of safety.
-To feel less vulnerable, some people may need to talk with a mental health professional, such as a counselor, while others may find security by talking to a chaplain or spiritual advisor.
+To feel safer, some people may need to talk with a mental health worker, such as a counselor.
+Others may find security by talking to a chaplain or spiritual advisor.

 Connect with others.
-Interacting with a network of people who have had similar experiences can help you look at your cancer experience in a different light.
+Talking with a group of people who have had similar paths can help you look at your cancer journey in a new way.
 Learn more about support groups.

 Create a post-trauma life vision.
-Think through what you have learned from your experience and how to put into place a strategy for living more fully.
+Think through what you have learned from your experience.
+Then think about how to put a plan in place for living more fully.

 UNC Charlotte Department of Psychology: What is Post-Traumatic Growth (PTG)?